wikimedia/mediawiki-extensions-ContentTranslation/README.md

 ## Copyright

-The ContentTranslation extension, including those listed in the AUTHORS.txt file, hold the copyright to this work.
+The ContentTranslation extension, including those listed in the [AUTHORS.txt](https://github.com/wikimedia/mediawiki-extensions-ContentTranslation/blob/master/AUTHORS.txt), hold the copyright to this work.
 It is free software released under the GNU General Public License version 2 or later.
 See the files AUTHORS.txt and LICENSE.txt.